Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

 \begin{restatable}[Welfare Theorem]{lemma}{thmOptPlans} A dispatching $(x, \actpath)$ is welfare-optimal if and only if there exists anonymous trip prices $\price$ s.t.~the plan $(x, \actpath, \price)$ forms a competitive equilibrium.
-Such optimal CE plans always exist and are efficient to compute.
+Such CE plans always exist and are efficient to compute.
 Moreover, these plans are strictly budget balanced, and are individually rational and envy-free for both riders and drivers. \end{restatable}

-\if 0 \dcp{I think the following could be replaced with a simple `See app B.4 for the proof, which follows from LP duality theory.'} \hma{Slightly simplified.
-I feel that we need to at least include the interpretation of the dual variables, and the fact that negative prices doesn't matter (lemma 1).
-Then there is not much to compress.} \fi

-Given optimal primal and dual solutions, we show that the dual variables $\pi$ and $u$ can be interpreted as utilities of drivers and riders, when the anonymous trip prices are given by $\price$.
-We then make use of Lemma~\ref{lem:CE_plan_properties}, and the standard observations about complementary slackness conditions and their connection with competitive equilibria~\cite{parkes2000iterative,bertsekas1990auction}.
-By integrality, optimal CE plans always exist, and can be efficiently computed by solving the primal and dual LPs of the MCF problem.
-See Appendix~\ref{appx:proof_thm_opt_plan} for the proof of the lemma.
+See Appendix~\ref{appx:proof_thm_opt_plan} for the proof of this lemma.
+Briefly, the dual variables $\pi$ and $u$ can be interpreted as the utilities of drivers and riders, when the anonymous trip prices are given by $\price$.
+We then make use of Lemma~\ref{lem:CE_plan_properties}, and the standard observations about complementary slackness conditions and their connection with competitive equilibria~\citep{parkes2000iterative,bertsekas1990auction}.
+By integrality, CE plans always exist, and can be efficiently computed by solving the primal and dual LPs of the MCF problem.